adornelles/FoodSystemsTransformationArchetypes/README.md

 # FoodSystemsTransformationArchetypes
-Public repository for Dornelles et al. Transformation archetypes in global food systems
+Public repository for Dornelles et al. Transformation archetypes in global food systems, published in Sustainability Science

 # Structure
 Raw data: contains all raw data files, as collated from the original data sources. <br />